-Craig A. Bitman provides clients with a range of knowledge and skills in all aspects of employee benefits and executive compensation law.
-Craig leads the firm’s employee benefits and executive compensation practice and is co-chair of the firm’s institutional investor practice.
-Craig also practices in the firm’s private investment funds practice and has served as a member of the firm’s Advisory Board.
+Craig A. Bitman provides clients with a range of knowledge and skills in all aspects of employee benefits and executive compensation law, and he also practices in the firm’s institutional investor and private investment funds practices.
+Craig leads the firm’s employee benefits and executive compensation practice and has served as a member of the firm’s Advisory Board.

 His client roster includes a diverse mix of businesses, trusts, and individuals, including financial services companies, public pension plans, life insurance companies, transportation and logistics providers, entertainment companies, and multiemployer trust funds.
 He spends a significant percentage of his time devoted to assisting these entities and individuals in complying with the Employee Retirement Income Security Act’s (ERISA) complex fiduciary duties.

 A member of the National Association of Public Pension Attorneys, Craig often speaks and writes on topics affecting plan sponsors and service providers.
 His experience in the space has earned him recognition by Chambers USA: America’s Leading Lawyers for Business, Best Lawyers, PLC, Legal 500 and others.

 Georgetown University Law Center, 1996, J.D.

 University of Pennsylvania, 1993, B.A.